 2021; Permanent 6 channel sound installation

 This sound installation was initiated by Harald Solberg at Bomuldsfabriken Kunsthall in 2019, and the premiere was in May 2021 under the new leadership of Tone Lyngstad Nyaas.
-Maja S. K. Ratkje has collected over 2000 sound samples from the surroundings of the old mines and the modern walking bridge in the sculpture park Kunstarena Torbjørsbu Gruver, which is a part of the art center.
+Maja S. K. Ratkje has collected over 2100 single sound samples from the surroundings of the old mines and the modern walking bridge in the sculpture park Kunstarena Torbjørsbu Gruver, which is a part of the art center.

 The work plays with it’s surroundings, using local weather input (light, humidity, wind and temperature) measurements as variable parameters for the musical composition, so the sounding result becomes unique for each listening.